tchitchek-lab/CellVizR/README.md

 -   Installing the package
 -   Importing the data and creating an `Celldata` object
 -   Creating the manifold and clustering
--   Generating analysis and visualization
+-   Generating analyses and visualizations

 ## 2.1 Installation